 - to a family member (defined as a child, stepchild, grandchild, parent, stepparent, grandparent, spouse or spousal equivalent, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, including adoptive relationships.);

 - in connection with your death or divorce or similar circumstance;

 - to a trust controlled by you or a trust created for the benefit of a family member;

 - as part of an offering registered with SEC

 Material changes to an offering include but are not limited to: A change in minimum offering amount, change in security price, change in management, a material change to financial information, etc. If an issuer makes a material change to the offering terms or other information disclosed, including a change to the offering deadline, investors will be given five business days to reconfirm their investment commitment.
 If investors do not reconfirm, their investment will be canceled and the funds will be returned.

 The Investment Process on TycoonInvest

-As compensation for the services provided by TycoonInvest, the issuer is required to pay to TycoonInvest a fee consisting of the greater of 3% or $10,500 to be paid in cash prior to the closing of the live Offering based on the dollar amount of securities sold in the Offering and paid upon disbursement of funds from escrow at the time of a closing.
+As compensation for the services provided by TycoonInvest, the issuer is required to pay to TycoonInvest a fee consisting of an initial setup fee of $25,000 and a 3% fee to be paid in cash prior to the closing of the live Offering based on the dollar amount of securities sold in the Offering and paid upon disbursement of funds from escrow at the time of a closing.
 Additionally, the issuer may be required to reimburse certain expenses related to the Offering.
 The securities issued to TycoonInvest, if any, will be of the same class and have the same terms, conditions, and rights as the securities being offered and sold by the issuer on TycoonInvest’s website.